-Midwives who are licensed by the College of Midwives of British Columbia (CMBC) are eligible to enrol with MSP and obtain MSP billing numbers.
+Midwives who are licensed by the British Columbia College of Nurses and Midwives (BCCNM) are eligible to enrol with MSP and obtain MSP billing numbers.

 Midwives Who Are Not Enrolled